xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 ## Examples

 ### Driving a distance
-Here is the first example that makes the robot drive 10 meters forward.
-The constants are sample values that I used on the VEX EDR robot that I built to test the PID code, you will likely have to use different ones:
+Here is an example that makes the robot drive 10 meters forward.
+The constants are values that I used on the VEX EDR robot that I built to test the PID code, you will likely have to use different ones:

 ```python
 # create robot's motors, gyro and the encoder